Frank Zappa: Beginning of Synclavier works

-In 1983, Zappa began using the Synclavier, an early digital synthesizer which over time became his primary compositional and performance tool.
+In 1983, Zappa began using the Synclavier, an early digital synthesizer that over time became his primary compositional and performance tool.
 According to Zappa, "With the Synclavier, any group of imaginary instruments can be invited to play the most difficult passages ... with one-millisecond accuracy—every time".
 Even though it essentially did away with the need for musicians, Zappa viewed the Synclavier and real-life musicians as separate.

 In late 1984, he released four albums.
-The Perfect Stranger contains orchestral works commissioned and conducted by celebrated conductor, composer and pianist Pierre Boulez (who was listed as an influence on Freak Out!), and performed by his Ensemble intercontemporain.
+The Perfect Stranger contains orchestral works commissioned and conducted by celebrated conductor, composer, and pianist Pierre Boulez (who was listed as an influence on Freak Out!), and performed by his Ensemble intercontemporain.
 These were juxtaposed with premiere Synclavier pieces.
 Again, Zappa was not satisfied with the performances of his orchestral works, regarding them as under-rehearsed, but in the album liner notes he respectfully thanks Boulez's demands for precision.
 The Synclavier pieces stood in contrast to the orchestral works, as the sounds were electronically generated and not, as became possible shortly thereafter, sampled.

 Them or Us is a two LP set of studio and live rock recordings.
-It includes a version of the Allman Brothers Band song "Whipping Post", and "Be in My Video", Zappa's satirical take on perceived visual clichés of the MTV channel.
+It includes a version of the Allman Brothers Band song "Whipping Post" and "Be in My Video", Zappa's satirical take on perceived visual clichés of the MTV channel.
 Francesco Zappa, a Synclavier rendition of works by 18th-century composer Francesco Zappa, was also released in 1984.

 The album Thing-Fish was an ambitious three-record set in the style of a Broadway play dealing with a dystopian "what-if" scenario involving feminism, homosexuality, manufacturing and distribution of the AIDS virus, and a eugenics program conducted by the United States government.
 New vocals were combined with previously released tracks and new Synclavier music; "the work is an extraordinary example of bricolage".